ctschroeder/tutorials/Voyant.md

   * Put this link in your webpage/blog post/notes as documentation

 ### Step 12: Try it with another corpus
-* Go back up to Step 2.
-If you used the Lincoln sermons or one of Voyant's corpora for this tutorial, then do the tutorial again using our test corpus.
-If you used the test corpus, try it with the Lincoln sermons or one of Voyant's.
+* Go back up to Step 2 and do the tutorial again using another corpus.
+If you used a downloaded one, download a different one or one of Voyant's embedded corpora

+### Step 13: Further considerations
 * Is there a corpus of literature you are interested in?
   * How could you use Voyant to study your corpus?
   * What would you need to do to make it ready to import into Voyant?

 ## Credits
 This tutorial has been adapted from prior work by me, the Voyant Tools documentation, ["Doing Digital History"](http://history2016.doingdh.org/voyant-tutorial/), and [Kate Farley](http://katefarley.org/voyant/)